 2. On-screen content looks properly presented, but the monitor indicates “HDR Emulated” instead of “HDR On.”

-First, make sure the video content is encoded with HDR by looking for the HDR logo or HDR description in playback options.
+Firstly, make sure your video content is HDR encoded.
+Look for the HDR logo or HDR description in playback options.
 For example, when watching YouTube, the video quality setting under settings should indicate “HDR.”
-Alternatively, HDR encoded videos and movies from streaming services such as Netflix will display the HDR logo.
+HDR encoded videos and movies from streaming services like Netflix will display the HDR logo.

-Then, ensure your internet connection is fast enough to stream HDR content.
+Secondly, ensure your internet connection is fast enough.
 Even if your internet speed is sufficient to flawlessly stream HD videos, high-resolution HDR may require faster speeds.
 For example, for HDR content in 4K resolution, we recommend download speeds of at least 25 megabits per second.

-Next, double check if your source device, whether it’s a computer, laptop, streaming box, or mobile device, supports HDR as well as HDCP 2.2.
+Thirdly, confirm your source device, whether a computer, laptop, streaming box, or mobile device, supports HDR as well as HDCP 2.2.
 Some devices may require the HDR function to be turned on manually.
 Please also update your device to the latest version of firmware, and make sure that the latest version supports HDR.